Minami-Nagano Dental Clinic & Residence

 This is a complex of a dental clinic and a dentist’s residence, located in the suburbs of Nagano, Japan, in a beautiful farm village surrounded by rice fields and peach orchards.

-The three shells include post-tensioned cable in their slab.
+The slabs of the three shells include post-tensioned cable in them.
 They have a useful life span of 200 years or more and require no columns and beams.
-The interior is build with timber and light-gauge steel, if necessary, it can be remodeled without any structural constraints.
+The interior is built with timber and light-gauge steel, if necessary, it can be remodeled without any structural constraints.

-Now the interior is designed to be used as clinic, but in the future, it will be redesigned for other functions.
+Now the interior is designed for use in the clinic, but in the future, it will be redesigned for other functions.
 Now wide opening in the clinic offers a great view of the farm village and allays patient's anxiety and comfort the pain of dental care, but in the future, it may be covered with a wall in some functions.
-The two open courtyards can be converted from exterior into interior.
+The two open courtyards can be converted from the exterior into the interior.
 This project is designed for the sustainability of both structure and function.